 the opportunity to work on both European and American cars.

 I did most of my schooling in England but I completed High School

-and studied autobody repair.
+studied autobody repair.
 I never completed the course.
-After
+After the first

-the first year I realised that I wanted to do this as a hobby,
+year I realised that I wanted to do this as a hobby, not a job.

-Design at Coventry University, and gained a distinction.
-I intended
+at Coventry University, and gained a distinction.
+I intended to continue

-£20,000 all said and done.
-This wiped out all funds for
+and done.
+This wiped out all funds for further education.

 My own projects include: